mrookiiheya-arch/kotodama-os/README.md

 - produced **without fine-tuning**
 - **not limited** to a single isolated exchange

-While non-benchmarked comparisons cannot isolate all variables, the repeated divergence is **consistent with behavioral enforcement** introduced by an external pre-generation control mechanism (e.g., stance / pressure governance before response generation).
+While non-benchmarked comparisons cannot isolate all variables, the repeated divergence is **consistent with behavioral enforcement** introduced by an external pre-response control mechanism (e.g., stance / pressure governance before response generation).

 Cross-session continuity (Pulse Engine) is supported by qualitative observations and is being further validated via controlled multi-session tests.